 Since 2017, Doctor of Medical Sciences Samieva Gulnoza Utkurovna has been appointed head of the Department of Normal and Pathological Physiology.
 Samieva Gulnoza Utkurovna was born in 1983 in the Samarkand region, in 1999 she entered the Samara State Medical Institute, graduated with honors in 2006 and entered the magistracy of the department of otorhinolaryngology.
 In 2017, under the guidance of Prof. XE Karabaeva defended her doctoral dissertation on the topic " Improving the comprehensive diagnosis, treatment and prevention of laryngotracheitis in children."
 In 2017, Samieva G.U. was appointed head of the Department of Normal and Pathological Physiology.
 Samieva G.U. carries out a lot of work on the modernization of the pedagogical process at the department.
 On the initiative of Samieva G.U.
 SSS activities have intensified.
 In recent years, students have consistently taken places of honor in the field of physiology and pathological physiology.
 On the initiative of Samieva G.U. the introduction of medical skills in teaching pathological physiology is carried out directly on the basis of contracts with the clinic SamMI No. 1.
 Over the past 3 years, the staff of the department has significantly increased the preparation and publication of articles, dissertations, textbooks.
 3 employees as independent researchers started scientific research under the guidance of MD, Assoc.
 Samiyeva G.U.
 In the 2019 academic year, on the basis of an application to the Ministry of Innovation, admission to doctoral studies in physiology and pathological physiology began.

 In 2020, by order of the Academic Council of SamMI, the Department of Normal and Pathological Physiology was divided into "physiology" and "pathological physiology".
-Assoc.
-Samieva G.U. became head of the Department of Pathological Physiology.
+Prof. Samieva G.U. became head of the Department of Pathological Physiology.